Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Related work

-\textbf{Numerical time series modeling with transformers.~} Transformers have gained significant attention in time series modeling due to their exceptional ability to capture long-range dependencies in sequential data, making them appealing to time series modeling~\cite{logtrans}.
-A surge of transformer-based methods have been proposed and successfully applied to various time series modeling tasks, such as forecasting~\cite{logtrans,informer,autoformer,fedformer}, classification~\cite{tst}, and anomaly detection~\cite{anomalytrans}.
-These methods are usually designed for regular time series settings, where they view multivariate numerical values at the same timestamp as a unit and model temporal interactions across different units.
-A recent work~\cite{patchtst}, on the other hand, proposes to segment each univariate time series into a sequence of sub-series and model their interactions independently.
+\textbf{Numerical time series modeling with transformers.~} Transformers have gained significant attention in time series modeling due to their exceptional ability to capture long-range dependencies in sequential data.
+A surge of transformer-based methods have been proposed and successfully applied to various time series modeling tasks, such as forecasting~\citep{logtrans,informer,autoformer,fedformer}, classification~\citep{tst}, and anomaly detection~\citep{anomalytrans}.
+However, these methods are usually designed for regular time series settings, where multivariate numerical values at the same timestamp are viewed as a unit, and temporal interactions across different units are explicitly modeled.
+A recent work~\citep{patchtst} suggests dividing each univariate time series into a sequence of sub-series and modeling their interactions independently.
 These methods all operate on numerical values and assume fully observed input, while our proposed method deals with time series data in the visual modality.
 By transforming the time series into visualized line graphs, we can effectively handle irregularly sampled time series and harness the strong visual representation learning abilities of pre-trained vision transformers.